tonsky/tonsky.github.io/_posts/2023-05-16-humble-signals.md

   <img src="./dangling_signal.png">
 </figure>

 We can introduce `dispose` method that could be called to unregister itself from upstream, but nobody can guarantee that users will call that in time.
-It’s so easy to accidentally lose a reference in garbage-collected language!
+It’s so easy to accidentally lose a reference in a garbage-collected language!

 And this is what I am struggling with.
 The signal network _has_ to be dynamic.
 Meaning, new dependencies will come and go.
 But de-registering something doesn’t really feel natural in Clojure or even Java code, and there’s no way to enforce that every resource that is no longer needed will be properly disposed of.